 - Fear of counseling and therapy: Do not wait until it is too late to get help.
 You know the causes and traits.
 Rock-bottom does not have a soft landing.

-It would be very easy to point a finger towards those fighting substance abuse, saying theirs is an addiction and yours is not.
-Now you know better.
+It would be easy to point a finger towards those fighting substance abuse, saying theirs is an addiction and yours is not, although that is not always the case.